JaswithReddy7/BigDataAnalytics/README.md

 4.  **Exploring Structure and Contents of a CSV File**: The focus then shifts to a specific file format, CSV.
 This stage involves initial exploratory data analysis (EDA) to understand the dataset's schema, data types, and basic statistics.
 5.  **Viewing Data and Selecting Columns of a CSV File**: This is a data manipulation step where specific columns of interest are selected from the CSV file.
 This is crucial for narrowing down the analysis to relevant features.
 6.  **Analytical Operations on a CSV File**: The workflow proceeds to perform analytical operations.
 This could include aggregations, filtering, sorting, and other calculations to derive insights from the CSV data.
-7.  **Office Employee Data Analysis (Mini Project)**: The process culminates in a mini-project.
-This step likely applies all the previously mentioned techniques to a specific dataset about office employees to solve a practical problem or answer analytical questions.
+7.  **Adidas Sales Data Analysis (Mini Project)**: The process culminates in a mini-project.
+This step likely applies all the previously mentioned techniques to a specific dataset about Adidas sales to solve a practical problem or answer analytical questions.

 ## 3. Workflow Flowchart